hashicorp/terraform-provider-google/docs/r/compute_backend_service.html.markdown

 * `name` - (Required) The name of the backend service.

 * `health_checks` - (Required) Specifies a list of HTTP health check objects for checking the health of the backend service.
+Currently at most one health check can be specified, and a health check is required.

 - - -